-The Agency's former FirstHome program was funded with tax-exempt mortgage revenue bonds, and the mortgage loans are reflected in Mortgage loans receivable and Mortgage loans receivable, net in both the 1998 and 2009 Home Ownership Bond Programs.
-The related income for this program is reflected in Interest on mortgage loans.
+The Agency's former FirstHome program was funded with tax-exempt mortgage revenue bonds, and the mortgage loans are reported in Mortgage loans receivable and Mortgage loans receivable, net in both the 1998 and 2009 Home Ownership Bond Programs.
+The related income for this program is reported in Interest on mortgage loans.

-The operations for the NC Home Advantage Mortgage (HomeAd) program are financed through the sale of mortgage-backed securities (MBS) as well as tax-exempt mortgage revenue bonds, and all HomeAd production is reflected in the 1998 Home Ownership Bond Program.
+The operations for the NC Home Advantage Mortgage (HomeAd) program are financed through the sale of mortgage-backed securities (MBS) as well as the issuance of tax-exempt mortgage revenue bonds.
+The production related to the HomeAd program is only reported in the 1998 Home Ownership Bond Program.
 In contrast to the FirstHome program, in which the Agency owns the mortgage loans, all HomeAd production is pooled into MBS, regardless of the method of financing.
 For HomeAd loans funded through the sale of MBS, the related program income is recorded in Program income/fees.
-The MBS funded with bond proceeds are reflected in Investments, which also include other government securities held by the Agency, as described in Note B, "Cash, Cash Equivalents, Investments, Fair Value Measurements and Securities Lending Transactions."
-The corresponding earnings from the bond-funded MBS are reflected in Interest on investments.
-The down payment assistance loans and lender compensation incurred by the HomeAd program are reflected in Nonfederal program expense, regardless of the method of financing.
+The MBS funded with bond proceeds are reported in Investments, which also include other government securities held by the Agency, as described in Note B, "Cash, Cash Equivalents, Investments, Fair Value

+Measurements and Securities Lending Transactions."
+The corresponding earnings from the bond-funded MBS are reported in Interest on investments.
+The down payment assistance loans and lender compensation incurred by the HomeAd program are reported in Nonfederal program expense, regardless of the method of financing.